Demystifying the Press Release Format (+ Free Template)

 13. Multimedia

 Most press release distribution services allow for the inclusion of one or more embedded images, and some are also inclusive of video embeds.
-Each service has guidelines for formatting the multimedia, including file size, type, quality, and resolution limitations.
+Each service has guidelines for formatting the multimedia, including file size, type, and quality/resolution limitations.

 However, it’s also good to have an online media kit or landing page journalists can visit to get original copies of multimedia included in your story.
 When emailing your press release to the media, include links to original assets so they are available in their highest-quality form and not just a reduced-size copy (often of lower quality).